darrenburns/posting/docs/guide/scripting.md

 Note that you do not need to specify all of the arguments when writing these functions.
 Posting will only pass the number of arguments that you've specified when it calls your function.
 For example, you could define a your `on_request` function as `def on_request(request: httpx.Request) -> None` and Posting would call it with `on_request(request: httpx.Request)` without passing the `posting` argument.

+## Editing Scripts

+When you edit a script, it'll automatically be reloaded.
+This means you can keep Posting open while editing it.

+Posting also allows you to quickly jump to your editor (assuming you've set the `$EDITOR` or `$POSTING_EDITOR` environment variables) to edit a script.
+Press ++ctrl+e++ while a script input field inside the `Scripts` tab is focused to open the path in your editor.

+!!! warning
+    As of version 2.0.0, the script file must exist *before* pressing ++ctrl+e++.
+Posting will not create the file for you.

 ### Example: Setup Script

 The **setup script** is run before the request is built.